Pinhead (Hellraiser): Development

 According to Clive Barker and Doug Bradley, the earliest incarnation of Pinhead appeared in Hunters in the Snow, an original 1973 play directed by Barker, with Doug Bradley in the role of the Dutchman, an undead inquisitor, and torturer.
 A later film titled The Forbidden, which was shot in 16 millimetre and in black and white, included a prop in the form of a wooden block with six nails in it, which gave distorted shadow formations under different lighting angles.
 Years later, during the scripting of Hellraiser, the same design was applied to Pinhead's face to give the same effect.

-After being disappointed with the way his material had been treated by the producers of the 1985 film Underworld, which Barker wrote (and which included a scene in which needles burst out of a character's skull), and then while working on the screenplay for Rawhead Rex (1986), Barker penned the 1986 novella The Hellbound Heart as his first step in directing a film by himself, introducing the Cenobites whom he also referred to as "sadomasochists from Hell".
+After being disappointed with the way his material had been treated by the producers of the 1985 film Underworld, which Barker wrote (and which included a scene in which needles burst out of a character's skull), and then while working on the screenplay for Rawhead Rex (1986), Barker penned the 1986 novella The Hellbound Heart as his first step in directing a film on his own, introducing the Cenobites whom he also referred to as "sadomasochists from Hell".
 The following year, Barker adapted the novella into the first Hellraiser film, introducing the Cenobites to a wider audience.
 A Cenobite from the novella, described as having his head decorated by a gridwork pattern and jewelled pins, was depicted in the movie as having a similar appearance involving iron nails and operating as the apparent leader of his order of demons.
 Barker's sketches of the movie version of the character was different from the finished product, and had quills coming out of the top of his head, like Shuna Sassi in Nightbreed, but the budget wouldn't allow it.
 Instead the plan was to insert six-inch nails into his head.
 To find out where to put them, they used a drawing of a grid in a lifecast.
 Barker liked the symmetry of the pattern, so they kept it.
 But the nails felt crude and didn't feel right, and eventually it was decided to replace them with thin pins.
 The film credits him as "Lead Cenobite", but the make-up crew and production team referred to him as Pinhead, a name that was learned of and adopted by fans.
 The character is glibly referred to by the name "Pinhead" on-screen for the first time in Hellraiser III.
 The Pinhead name was used in press materials for the films and the various films to follow, as well as tie-in comic books published by Marvel Comics, including a crossover comic with Marshal Law, and a mini-series entitled Pinhead.
 Clive Barker did not care for the nickname, believing it did not suit the dignity of the villain.